 Be responsible for development and maintenance of procedural documents related to these Bylaws.

-Review and revise existing ACAPT policies, except these Bylaws, for consistency of intent and language with such policies as may be adopted from time to time by ACAPT.
+Review and revise existing ACAPT policies, and the Bylaws, for consistency of intent and language with such policies as may be adopted from time to time by ACAPT.

 Executive Committee